-□ Has made all appropriate efforts to find unsubsidized employment; and
+Has made a ll appropriate efforts to f find unsu bsidized l empl loyment; anc -- ------------ ---------------- -------------- ----------- ---------- -------- ---------- -----

-□ Has been unable to do so because the local labor market conditions preclude a reasonable unsubsidized employment opportunity for that participant.
+Has been unable to do so because the local labor market conditions preclude a reasonable unsubsidized employment opportunity for that participant.
 Note: Since subsidized employment positions in TEMP specifically target high quality, high wage opportunities, the likelihood of extending a TEMP placement should be extremely rare.

-CSJ participants: A CSJ participant may be granted a 24-month placement time limit extension if he or she:

-- □ Has made all appropriate efforts to find unsubsidized employment; and - □ Has been unable to do so because the local labor market conditions preclude a reasonable unsubsidized employment opportunity for that participant and, for the same reason, there are no TEMP opportunities available.
+CSJ participants : A CSJ participant may be granted a 24-month placement time limit extension if he or she: ☐ Has made all appropriate efforts to find unsubsidized employment; and Has been unable to do so because the local labor market conditions preclude a reasonable unsubsidized employment opportunity for that participant and, for th same reason, there are no TEMP opportunities available.
 See 2.10.6.3 for documentation required to approve a 24-month placement time limit extension for local labor market conditions.

-W-2 T participants: A W-2 T participant may be granted a 24-month placement time limit extension if he or she:

-- □ Has made all appropriate efforts to find unsubsidized employment; and - □ Significant barriers prevent advancement to a higher W-2 employment position or unsubsidized employment.
+W-2 T participants : A W-2 T participant may be granted a 24-month placement time limit extension if he or she: ☐ Has made all appropriate efforts to find unsubsidized employment; and Significant barriers prevent advancement to a higher W-2 employment position or unsubsidized employment.
+To be considered for a 24-month placement time limit extension, the W-2 T participant